HSE installed fixed rail for facade cleaning at the Adina Pentridge Apartments, Melbourne.

 Safe access systems take on many different shapes and sizes, depending on where they are going to be installed, what sort of access is needed and its frequency.

 Typical safe access systems can be made up of stairs, ladders, ladder brackets and more.
 A ladder bracket, coupled with a first-man up cable, is a common form of roof access system.
 This setup is common in places where access needs may be infrequent.
 It provides a safe method for portable ladder placement, allowing easy access to a single story.
-A ladder bracket and portable ladder system also removes the ability for access to be made by the general public.
+A ladder bracket and portable ladder system also removes the ability for access to be made by the public.

 In areas where access is required more frequently, and access by the public is limited – for example, in an industrial facility, a permanent ladder is installed.
-In circumstances where access is required very frequently, a stair case and guard rails may be used to allow access to the space without the need of a harness or other personal protective equipment (PPE).
+In circumstances where access is required very frequently, a staircase and guard rails may be used to allow access to the space without the need of a harness or other personal protective equipment (PPE).

 Fall protection systems

-While it is preferred that work be completed in a ways where the risks of a fall from height are eliminated completely, such as staying firmly on the ground, in many cases that is simply not possible.
+While it is preferred that work be completed in a way where the risks of a fall from height are eliminated completely, such as staying firmly on the ground, in many cases that is simply not possible.

-The simplest form of a fall protection system, is a single anchor point onto which a lanyard is attached.
+The simplest form of a fall protection system is a single anchor point onto which a lanyard is attached.
 The lanyard connects the worker’s harness to the anchor point.
 Working together, the anchor point, harness, lanyard and a shock absorber act as a complete system to protect the wearer should a fall occur.

 There are many different types of fall protection components that can be used individually and in concert with each other to create a fully compliant fall protection system.
 What is needed is unique to each individual building, access need and work being completed as there is never a one size fits all solution for fall protection.